List of monarchs of Aleppo: Mitanni and Hittite conquests

 After the end of the Hittites, Arameans tribes began to settle in the region, Aleppo became part of the Syro-Hittite state of Palistin, then its successor Bit Agusi centered at Arpad, Afterwards, it was sequentially part of Assyria, Chaldea, Achaemenid Persia, Macedonia, Seleúkeia, Armenia, Roman, Byzantine, and Sasanid Persian, empires, the Rashidun, Umayyad, and the Abbasid Caliphate.

-Ḥamdāni Emirs
+Hamdanid emirs

 The Hamdanids were an Arab dynasty, established in 945 by Sayf al-Dawla, third of the dynasty.
 They ruled most of Syria under the titular authority of the Abbasid Caliph with Aleppo as their capital, displacing the Ikhshids.